Moran's I: Expected value

-Values of I usually range from −1 to +1.
 Values significantly below -1/(N-1) indicate negative spatial autocorrelation and values significantly above -1/(N-1) indicate positive spatial autocorrelation.
 For statistical hypothesis testing, Moran's I values can be transformed to z-scores.

+Values of I range between $\frac N W w_{min}$ and $\frac N W w_{max}$ where $w_{min}$ and $w_{max}$ are the corresponding minimum and maximum eigenvalues of the weight matrix.
+For a row normalised matrix $\frac N W = 1$.

 Moran's I is inversely related to Geary's C, but it is not identical.
 Moran's I is a measure of global spatial autocorrelation, while Geary's C is more sensitive to local spatial autocorrelation.

 Local Moran's I

 Global spatial autocorrelation analysis yields only one statistic to summarize the whole study area.
 In other words, the global analysis assumes homogeneity.
 If that assumption does not hold, then having only one statistic does not make sense as the statistic should differ over space.

 Moreover, even if there is no global autocorrelation or no clustering, we can still find clusters at a local level using local spatial autocorrelation analysis.
 The fact that Moran's I is a summation of individual cross products is exploited by the "local indicators of spatial association" (LISA) to evaluate the clustering in those individual units by calculating Local Moran's I for each spatial unit and evaluating the statistical significance for each I_{i}.
 From the equation of Global Moran's I, we can obtain: